TIGER-AI-Lab/VLM2Vec/README.md

 ### Training

-Download the [train dataset](https://huggingface.co/datasets/TIGER-Lab/MMEB-train/tree/main/images_zip), unzip the image set of each dataset.
-Put these image folders under $TRAIN_DATA_DIR.
+Download all the dataset zip files from [train dataset](https://huggingface.co/datasets/TIGER-Lab/MMEB-train/tree/main/images_zip), and then unzip them to $TRAIN_DATA_DIR/images/. $TRAIN_DATA_DIR could be '.' (the current folder).

 For GPUs with small memory, use GradCache to reduce memory usage, i.e. setting small values to `--gc_q_chunk_size` and `--gc_p_chunk_size`.